 A simple zoom recording of the conversation can be seen on the CSJ YouTube channel.

 Rev. Dr. William Barber II shared with the Twin Cities community that poverty is violence.
 He challenged us to see that this violence is systematic and has been with us for a long time.
 For example, there are more than 400 bills with provisions that restrict voting access have been introduced in 49 states in the 2021 legislative sessions.
 Back in August, the House passed protections to restore the Voting Rights Act, yet challenges in the Senate abound.

-The Virtual 10 Days Free from Violence 2021 hosted by Twin Cities Nonviolent in late September, wrapped up its series by awarding their Good Trouble Award to the Rev. Dr. William Barber II.
+The 2021 Virtual 10 Days Free from Violence awarded Rev. Dr. William Barber II with their Good Trouble Award.
 The award video with Rev. Dr. Barber’s comments is below.
 Before you dismiss this as just another “I’d like to thank the Academy” speech, know that it is so much more (also, learn more about Rev. Dr. Barber below).